sebastiano123-c/DroneIno/README.md

 These adjustments seem to be crucial to prevent drifts when the drone is hovering.

 SD card feature is recommended because when you change some settings in the web app, the `src\config.txt` file will be automatically updated.
-With SD card your flight data, such as roll angle, pitch angles, battery and altitude will be save in a file in the folder `data\flight_i.txt`, which is automatically created.
+With SD card your flight data, such as roll angle, pitch angles, battery and altitude will be save in a file in the folder `data\flight_i.csv`, which is automatically created.
 In the future, in the `data` folder, there will the possibility to save also videos and photos.

 The directory structure is